pakozm/lua-oop-iter/README.md

 safety modified by calling to `class.extend_metamethod(...)`, or writing non-safety manual changes into `class_table.meta_instance`.

-#### Single hieritance
+#### Simple inheritance

-Single hieritance has been implemented by defining a metatable for the `class_table.meta_instance.__index` table.
+Simple inheritance has been implemented by defining a metatable for the `class_table.meta_instance.__index` table.
 Having a class table `myClass1`, you can define the class `myClass2` as a child of previous one by writing: